eftieell/intro_programming_2/src/chapters/lists_and_dicts/2DLists.md

 </figure>

-Rather than focusing on 2D lists as a list of lists, another perspective is to think of it as a rectangular grid, each position having a row position and a column position.
+Rather than focusing on a 2D list as a list of lists, another perspective is to think of it as a rectangular grid, each position having a row position and a column position.
 So to indicate a specific element, you give two index values.
 The first index gives the row and the second index gives the column.

 For example: